AriFordsham/GHCWiki/event-log.md

 Log events in binary format to the file program.eventlog, where flags is a sequence of zero or more characters indicating which kinds of events to log.
 Currently there is only one type supported: -ls, for scheduler events.

 The format of the log file is described by the header EventLogFormat.h that comes with GHC, and it can be parsed in Haskell using the [ ghc-events](http://hackage.haskell.org/package/ghc-events) library.
-To dump the contents of a .eventlog file as text, use the tool show-ghc-events that comes with the ghc-events package.
+To dump the contents of a .eventlog file as text, use the tool `ghc-events` that comes with the ghc-events package.

 ## Limitations